Emo2003/chefaa/README.md

 └── main.dart
 ```

-Each folder under `features/` is a self-contained module with its own presentation, domain, and data layers, so a role's screens, business logic, and API calls stay isolated from the other roles. `core/` holds app-wide utilities and configuration (theming, constants, network setup, error handling), while `shared/` holds cross-feature logic — currently the file handler used by the Patient, Doctor, and Pharmacy modules — so it is implemented once and reused rather than duplicated per role.
+Every role under `features/` is structured consistently: an `auth` module for role-specific sign-in, a `layout` module for the shared navigation shell, a `profile` module for account management, and a set of domain modules specific to that role (for example, `medication` and `checkout_order` for patients, `daily_brief` and `patients` for doctors, `inventory` and `orders` for pharmacies, and `dashboard` and `services` for facilities). `core/` holds app-wide utilities and configuration — theming, constants, network setup, and error handling — while `shared/` holds cross-feature logic, such as the file handler used by the Patient, Doctor, and Pharmacy modules, so it is implemented once and reused rather than duplicated per role.

 <br>